What’s the background process?

 All Docker registries provide an API in which any client can fetch some information.
 Portus makes a heavy use of this API, and in this case it fetches the catalog of Docker images/tags.
 This is done periodically, and it will update the database when needed.

 Note: this was done by the crono process before this new implementation.
+The old behavior of the old crono process corresponds to the actual update-delete strategy.

 If you have security scanning enabled, then this process will also fetch vulnerabilities so it can be used later by the user interface.